 Unclassified since 1971, The Central Intelligence Agency's annual World Fact Book provides a reliable resource for information on independent states, dependencies, areas of special sovereignty, uninhabitable regions, and oceans (a total of 267 entries).
 Each entry typically includes concise physical and demographic statistics, an economic overview, as well as communications, transportation, and military information.

-Produced by the Library of Congress, Thomas offers full-text searching for bills and resolutions from 1989 to the current Congress, bill summary and status from 1973 to present, and full-text committee reports from 1995 to present.
+Produced by the Library of Congress, this website offers full-text searching for bills and resolutions from 1989 to the current Congress, bill summary and status from 1973 to present, and full-text committee reports from 1995 to present.
 Also provides links to other government resources and information on the legislative process.

 FedStats gathers statistics from more than 70 agencies United States Federal Government.
 “The Federal Interagency Council on Statistical Policy maintains this site to provide easy access to the full range of statistics and information.”